cohure/CoHuRe/content/cfp.md

 - **November 18-20, 2020**: Online Workshop.

 ### Venue
-This workshop will be an online event.
+This workshop will be an online event with synchronous Q&A sessions and asynchronous discussions on our forum ([please register](https://discourse.computational-humanities-research.org/)).
 More details will follow soon.
 The workshop is organized by the [DHLab](http://dhlab.nl) of the KNAW Humanities Cluster.

 ### Illustrative Topics and Questions
 - Statistical methods for Humanities data analysis;